IsmaelJS/real-state-investment-tools/README.md

  - **MORTGAGE_AMOUNT**.
 Mortgage amount. *E.g. 130000*
 ## Using the tools
 ### Compute required initial investment and mortgage
-This function returns the initial investment and mortagage amount required for a profitable investment taking as inputs the purchase price, loan interest rate, loan duration, expected rent and margin.
+This function returns the initial investment and mortgage amount required for a profitable investment taking as inputs the purchase price, loan interest rate, loan duration, expected rent and margin.

     make initenv
     make compute_initial_investment